pgavriel/sam2_annotator/README.md

-# sam2_annotator
+# SAM2 Annotator WebApp
 A webapp interface to SAM2 for labelling batches of image data.
+The tool runs inside a Docker container to avoid environment dependency issues, and the Dockerfile for building it is included here.
 SAM2 enables multi-label object masking, and tracking across subsequent video frames.
 Supports exporting masks, and YOLO style bounding box annotations.
 ![Tool GUI Image](/img/gui.png "Tool GUI")